MidwintersTomb/rusty-crow/README.md

 - **Q:** What's to keep this from being easily spotted?

 - **A:** Would you think IMAP connecting to Gmail (or another mail provider) on a regular interval looks suspicious in network traffic?
-Additionally, it will act as a command line mail client in that any e-mails that aren't *command* e-mails or replies to them will be written out to the command line in very basic fashion.
-It kind of half assess the part.
+Additionally, as it claims in the `--help`, it will act as a command line mail client in that any e-mails that aren't *command* e-mails or replies to them will be written out to the command line in very basic fashion.
+It kind of half assess the part of being a very basic mail client.

 - **Q:** Oh hey, this seems like I could use this for nefarious purposes... can I?